Rule Interpretations

 I had a kid in the Windup (both feet on the rubber, ball and hand in the glove in front of him, step directly toward a base and pick a runner off.
 I called a balk.
 No one argued.
 I was thinking that the rule said a pitcher could do three things, but was sure that it said it about being in the stretch.
 So I go back and reread (8.01(a)), and low and behold, it says that about the Windup ???????????
 He can step and deliver a pitch, he can step and throw to a base, and he can disengage.
 Come on now!
 Surely a pitcher cannot step and throw to a base directly from the windup without disengaging or everyone one would be doing it.
 It's weird enough that a left hander in the stretch can slide step toward first and throw.................
 Please tell me that I am just reading the rules wrong .......... tell me it ain’t so!
 And if he can't do that, why does it read that way? |

 It is legal under all rules EXCEPT NFHS to make a pickoff from the windup position.
 Very few pitchers do it since it is difficult to do without getting balked, but is legal under OBR and NCAA rules.
-You have to pay close attention to the foot and make sure it goes directly toward the base and not in his "normal" step that starts his pitching motion.
+As an umpire, you have to pay close attention to the foot and make sure it goes directly toward the base and not in his "normal" step that starts his pitching motion.
 This is critical since it is now permissible to take a step sideways in order to start the pitching motion.
 MLB and MILB recommend that you look at the toes of the non-pivot foot.
 If it is facing more toward the plate than the base, it is a balk.
 If it is pointed more toward the base, then it is a pickoff move. |

 Situation: Routine infield grounder to SS, who throws to 1B, the ball hits the dirt and bounces by the first baseman.
 The ball hits the 1B coach and deflects off down the RF line, allowing the runner to advance to 2B, whereas, had the ball gone straight past the 1B-man w/o hitting the coach, it's questionable whether the runner could have advanced because the catcher had run down the line to back up the throw.
 The defensive manager argues interference on the coach.
 In the umpire’s eyes, the 1B coach did not intentionally deflect the ball.
 How should the umpire make the call, advance runner or no?
 Also, in a similar situation, the ball hits the 1B coach and bounces back toward the 1B-man who is able to retrieve it and step on 1B for the out.
 Now the 1B coach "interference" caused his own team a negative consequence, but would the same rule apply here as in the above situation? |